Introduction

 If you are a current undergraduate degree or Graduate Diploma in Law (GDL) student intending to start vocational Bar training in the Autumn, please read our Guidance for undergraduates affected by the University and College Union (UCU) marking boycott.

-Authorised AETOs will start to receive their formal AETO Agreements from us in the new year.
+Authorised pupillage providers will start to receive their formal AETO Agreements from us in the coming months.

 If you have received a conditional authorisation decision from us, please respond to any conditions set out in your authorisation letter, as soon as possible.
-We will acknowledge receipt but may not be able to provide a formal reply immediately, while we are prioritising applications from existing PTOs that have not yet obtained AETO status.
+We will acknowledge receipt but may not be able to provide a formal reply immediately, while we are prioritising applications from applicants that have not yet obtained pupillage provider AETO status.

-Authorised AETOs may advertise for, and recruit, new pupils as soon as they have received an authorisation decision letter (whether conditional or unconditional).
+Authorised pupillage providers may advertise for, and recruit, new pupils as soon as they have received an authorisation decision letter (whether conditional or unconditional).

 Have we got the right contact details for your organisation?
-We are unable to send you the latest information relating to AETO transitional arrangements without a current email address.
+We are unable to send you the latest information relating to pupillage provider transitional arrangements without a current email address.
 Please contact the team via email at [email protected] to advise us of any changes.

 Contact us: [email protected]